 Pumulani: Our full report

-The lodge at Pumulani has a central bar and dining area that's high above the lake, with great views from an expansive deck – perfect for enjoying one of those amazing African sunsets.
+Pumulani’s has a central bar and dining area set high above the lake, with great west-facing views from an expansive deck – perfect for enjoying one of those amazing African sunsets.
 Individual dining tables are laid out both inside and under cream-coloured umbrellas.

-Of Pumulani's ten villas, there are four twin-bedded villas; four villas which each have a king-size bed; one honeymoon villa with an outside shower; and one family villa which can sleep four people in comfort (or five if there are small children!).
+In addition to four twin-bedded (or double) villas, and four with a king-size bed, there is a honeymoon villa with an outside shower; and a family villa which can sleep four people in comfort (or five if there are small children).

-The rates at Pumulani include all non-motorized activities (eg: snorkelling, fishing, sailing, mountain biking, nature/ village walks, sunset cruises on the dhow and kayaking).
-Note that motorized water sports (eg: scuba diving, waterskiing and wakeboarding) cost extra, payable locally.
+The rates at Pumulani include all non-motorised activities (eg: snorkelling, fishing, sailing, mountain biking, nature and village walks, sunset cruises and kayaking).
+Motorised watersports, however, such as waterskiing, wakeboarding and scuba diving (from a boat), cost extra, and can be paid for locally.

 Food & drink